deeperdolphin/papers/EGCG.md

 ### 6.3 Future Research Directions

-1. **Detailed Quantum Field Theory Calculations**: To solidify the theoretical foundations and address quantum consistency issues.
+1. **Detailed Quantum Field Theory Calculations**: To solidify the theoretical foundations and address quantum consistency issues, including renormalization and gauge invariance.
 2. **Refined Experimental Proposals**: Collaborating with experimentalists to develop more precise tests of the model.
 3. **Cosmological Modeling**: Investigating how preon dynamics might influence early universe physics and structure formation.
-4. **Interdisciplinary Approaches**: Exploring potential analogies with emergent phenomena in condensed matter systems.
+4. **Interdisciplinary Approaches**: Exploring potential analogies with emergent phenomena in condensed matter systems, which might offer insights into preon confinement and graviton formation.

 ## 7. Conclusion